 7. Find a logical structure.

-Try using a mind-map to draw a conceptual scheme of the review.
+It can be helpful to use a mind-map to draw a conceptual scheme of the review.

 8. Make use of feedback.
 Can be peer-reviewed or someone reading a draft.